SlothDaemon/AssaultOnArgynvost/README.md

 * Djon as Madam Eva
 * Bob as Volenta

+# Making a character
+When making a character for this one-shot, use the race as described below and adhere to the archetype (Martial/Caster) as associated with the character.
+The rest of the choices are up to you.

 ## Level
 I want this to be an explosive, high level one-shot.
 Make a level 12 character.